-Professor Beth Singler is the Assistant Professor in Digital Religion(s) at the University of Zurich.
-Prior to this she was the Junior Research Fellow in Artificial Intelligence at Homerton College, University of Cambridge, after being the post-doctoral Research Associate on the “Human Identity in an age of Nearly-Human Machines” project at the Faraday Institute for Science and Religion.
+Prior to joining UZH she was the Junior Research Fellow in Artificial Intelligence at Homerton College, University of Cambridge, after being the post-doctoral Research Associate on the “Human Identity in an age of Nearly-Human Machines” project at the Faraday Institute for Science and Religion.

-Beth explores the social, ethical, philosophical and religious implications of advances in Artificial Intelligence and robotics.
-As a part of her public engagement work she has produced a series of short documentaries.
+As a part of her public engagement work she has also produced a series of short documentaries.
 The first, Pain in the Machine, won the 2017 AHRC Best Research Film of the Year Award.

 Beth has appeared on Radio4’s Today, Sunday and Start the Week programmes discussing AI, robots, and pain.
 In 2017 she spoke at the Hay Festival as one of the ‘Hay 30’, the 30 best speakers to watch.